-Often times when one or more STD are suspected to have been contracted a STD panel is the best course of action.
+Oftentimes, if you suspect you have one or more STDs, a full STD panel is the best course of action.
 When you are facing the reality of a potential exposure, getting tested for everything possible is the surest way to set your mind at ease.
-Your STD Panel test should include the following diseases:
+A full STD panel test can include the following diseases:

 HIV (human immunodeficiency virus) is the virus that causes AIDS (acquired immunodeficiency syndrome).
-A positive STD test for HIV is a life changing result.
+A positive STD test for HIV is a life-changing result.
 By killing or damaging cells of your body’s immune system, HIV progressively destroys your body’s ability to fight infections and certain cancers.
-People diagnosed with AIDS may get life-threatening diseases called opportunistic infections, which are caused by microbes such as viruses, bacteria, or fungi.
-These infections do not usually make healthy people sick.
+People diagnosed with AIDS may get life-threatening diseases called opportunistic infections.
+Microbes such as viruses, bacteria, or fungi causes these infections that do not usually make healthy people sick.
 Those with HIV/AIDS are also at an increased risk of developing certain cancers, neurological disorders, and a variety of other conditions.

-Chlamydia is a common sexually transmitted disease (STD) caused by the bacterium, Chlamydia trachomatis, which can damage a woman’s reproductive organs.
+Chlamydia is a common STD caused by the bacterium Chlamydia trachomatis.
+Among other other long-term effects, this infection can damage a woman’s reproductive organs.
 Even though symptoms of chlamydia are usually mild or absent, serious complications that cause irreversible damage, including infertility, can occur “silently” before a woman ever recognizes a problem.
 Chlamydia also can cause discharge from the penis of an infected man.
-Chlamydia is easily detected with a simple STD test for Tulsa residents.
+Chlamydia is easily detected with a simple STD test for local residents.

-Gonorrhea is a sexually transmitted disease (STD).
-Gonorrhea is caused by Neisseria gonorrhoeae, a bacterium that can grow and multiply easily in the warm, moist areas of the reproductive tract, including the cervix (opening to the womb), uterus (womb), and fallopian tubes (egg canals) in women, and in the urethra (urine canal) in women and men.
+Gonorrhea is an extremely common STD caused by Neisseria gonorrhoeae, a bacterium that can grow and multiply easily in the warm, moist areas of the reproductive tract.
+This includes the cervix (opening to the womb), uterus (womb), and fallopian tubes (egg canals) in women, and in the urethra (urine canal) in women and men.
 The bacterium can also grow in the mouth, throat, eyes, and anus.
-If you are concerned about having been exposed to gonorrhea, proper std testing in Tulsa should occur to properly diagnose if you have contracted Gonorrhea.
+If you are concerned about having been exposed to gonorrhea, proper STD testing should occur for a proper diagnosis.

-Syphilis is a sexually transmitted disease (STD) caused by the bacterium Treponema pallidum.
-It has often been called “the great imitator” because so many of the signs and symptoms are indistinguishable from those of other diseases.
-Because of difficulty to diagnose this STD, a broad panel of STD tests are usually the best curse of diagnosis.
+Syphilis is an STD caused by the bacterium Treponema pallidum.
+It has often been called “the great imitator” because so many of the signs and symptoms of syphilis are indistinguishable from those of other diseases.
+Because the difficulty in diagnosing this STD, a broad panel of STD tests is usually the best course of action.

 Hepatitis means inflammation of the liver.
 Toxins, certain drugs, some diseases, heavy alcohol use, and bacterial and viral infections can all cause hepatitis.
 Hepatitis is also the name of a family of viral infections that affect the liver; the most common types in the United States are hepatitis A, B, and C.